snakemake/snakemake/docs/snakefiles/rules.rst

 -----------------------------

 From Snakemake 5.0 on, it is possible to assign rules to groups.
-Such groups will be executed together in cluster or cloud mode, as a so-called **group job**, i.e., all jobs of a particular group will be submitted at once, to the same computing node.
+Such groups will be executed together in **cluster** or **cloud mode**, as a so-called **group job**, i.e., all jobs of a particular group will be submitted at once, to the same computing node.
 By this, queueing and execution time can be safed, in particular if one or several short-running rules are involved.
+When executing locally, group definitions are ignored.

 Groups can be defined via the ``group`` keyword, e.g.,